jocelynzungchen/SGP-extraction/README.md

 <img src="https://github.com/jocelynzungchen/SGP-extraction/blob/master/images/method_part1.png" width="50%" height="50%">
 2. Extract SGPs from parallel corpus (Discover the counterpart of the identified English grammar patterns)
 <img src="https://github.com/jocelynzungchen/SGP-extraction/blob/master/images/method_part2.png" width="50%" height="50%">
+- obtain aligned Chinese tokens by using fast_align, and filter out those that are not in the phrase table
+- obtain Chinese pos tags by using CKIP, and simplify into Chinese grammar patterns
+- filter out Chinese grammar patterns that are not in the annotated data
+3. filter out SGP pairs with low frequency and select good example sentences using GDEX

 ### Execution